 Credit or debit cards

 Store reward cards

-This is in addition to the peer-to-peer payment apps mentioned above which facilitate digital split payments.
+This is in addition to the peer-to-peer payment apps mentioned above, which facilitate digital split payments.
 Some company-specific apps enable split payments, including Uber and Lyft.
-These allow users on the same ride to split the bill automatically with more than one payment method during an active ride.
+These allow users on the same ride to split the bill automatically with multiple payment methods during an active ride.

 What are the benefits of providing split payment options?

 If you’re a small business owner, why should you consider offering split payments to your customers?
 There are plenty of benefits.
 It’s generally always a good idea to provide your customers with the widest possible range of payment methods.
 Catering to customer preferences at checkout helps push through sales that might otherwise be abandoned.
 It also caters to customers who have a strict spending limit on their debit or credit cards, enabling them to make larger purchases.

 Offers a better customer experience

 If you’re thinking of offering split payments, there are a few factors to take into consideration.
 The first step is to choose a payment gateway that enables split payment methods.
 This should include a blend of digital wallets, bank transfers, vouchers, reward cards, and card networks.
 If your current payment provider only accepts card payments, you’ll need to branch out into multiple providers to cater to a wider range of options.

 Another factor to consider is card verification and security.
 When your customer uses multiple cards simultaneously, both must be verified with the issuer.
 Look for a provider that can handle multi-card verification at speed.

 Diaper Stork, an eco-conscious diaper service and baby boutique in Seattle found a solution to lower overhead costs and improve payment efficiency by transitioning from credit cards to GoCardless Direct Debit bank payments.